Connolly vows all voices will be heard as she becomes Ireland’s new president

 Northern Ireland First Minister Michelle O’Neill was in attendance, although deputy First Minister Emma Little-Pengelly was unable to attend due to Remembrance Day commitments.

-Members of the judiciary, politicians and guests from a cross section of Irish society attended the ceremony.
+Members of the judiciary, parliamentarians, staff and family members of Ms Connolly also attended the ceremony.

-Ms Connolly and her husband Brian McEnery held a lunch at Aras an Uachtarain after the ceremony, ahead of a State dinner at Dublin Castle which will mark the end of the presidential events.
+Ms Connolly and her husband Brian McEnery held a lunch at Aras an Uachtarain after the inauguration ceremony, ahead of a state dinner at Dublin Castle marking the end of the presidential events.

+Among those who arrived for the state dinner were RTE director-general Kevin Bakhurst and deputy director-general Adrian Lynch, former Social Democrats co-leader Catherine Murphy, independent MEP Luke ‘Ming’ Flanagan and recently readmitted Social Democrats TD Eoin Hayes.

+Ms Connolly was greeted by Taoiseach Micheal Martin and his wife Mary as she arrived at Dublin Castle on Tuesday evening.

 Ms Connolly takes over from Mr Higgins, a popular president and poet who is seen to have expanded the role to become more political – a feature Ms Connolly has said she will build on.